makeabilitylab/physcomp/communication/p5js-serial.md

 ### Developing p5.js

-You can develop p5.js projects either in the [online editor](https://editor.p5.js.org/) or in your favorite web dev environment—we strongly recommend [VS Code](https://code.visualstudio.com).
+You can develop p5.js projects either in the [online editor](https://editor.p5.js.org/) or in your favorite web dev environment.
+If you're going to dev locally, we strongly recommend [VS Code](https://code.visualstudio.com).
 We often switch between using the [online editor](https://editor.p5.js.org/)—to sketch out or easily share quick ideas—and VSCode for larger or more complicated projects.

 #### Setting up p5.js in VSCode